 Early History of the Quartermind family

-Another 301 words (22 lines of text) covering the years 1618, 1667, 1662 and 1667 are included under the topic Early Quartermind History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Quartermind research.
+Another 68 words (5 lines of text) covering the years 1618, 1667, 1662 and 1667 are included under the topic Early Quartermind History in all our PDF Extended History products and printed products wherever possible.

 Quartermind Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Quartermind has undergone many spelling variations, including Quartermain, Quartermaines, Quarterman, Quartermaynes, Quatermain, Quatermaines, Quaterman, Quatermay and many more.